lorin/alloy-consistency/README.md

 To model operations, we need to model reads and writes.

-Writes also have return values, so we need a field on the *Write* signature that associates a write with a value.
+Writes have an argument, so we need a field on the *Write* signature that associates a write with a value.

 ```alloy
 abstract sig Operation {}